 Business use of a personal telephone may be reimbursed provided the business purpose and individual’s name, time of call, and out-of-pocket expense is fully documented for each call.
 For information on the use of one’s mobile telecommunications device for business purposes and how to get reimbursed or apply for a stipend, please refer to Biola’s Mobile Communication Expense Policy.

 In order for an expenditure to be approved or to be eligible for reimbursement, the expenditure must reflect a clear Biola business purpose and be incurred by a Biola employee, whose presence is required for the Biola business stated.
 Any item that is considered a personal expense will not be reimbursed, such as personal phone calls, toiletries, movies, spa services, or sightseeing, even if the expenditure was incurred during a business trip or incurred as a staff group event.
-Expenditures that include expenses for accompanying family members or non-Biola business participants will be prorated or not reimbursed.
+Expenditures made on business trips that include expenses for accompanying family members or non-Biola business participants will be prorated or not reimbursed.

 De Facto Expenditures